GovTechSG/CFT-Docs/tgw/configure-routes.md

 ## Step 4: Test connectivity

-Test the connectivity to the tansit gateway through any of the following options.
+Test the connectivity through any of the following options.

 ### Option 1: Use nslookup commands